← Plants

 Alnus incana subsp. tenuifolia

-You spot thinleaf alder as a thicket-forming shrub or small tree along streams in western mountains from Alaska to New Mexico, where its thin, smooth green-gray or reddish-brown bark and multiple stems signal its colonizing habit.
-Its leaves are significantly thinner than those of white alder, with more finely toothed margins and a dull green color.
-This mountain alder rarely exceeds 40 feet in height and often remains shrubby, especially on harsh, exposed sites.
+Thinleaf alder is a thicket-forming shrub or small tree along streams in western mountains from Alaska to New Mexico.
+Its thin, smooth green-gray or reddish-brown bark and multiple stems signal its colonizing habit.
+The leaves are thinner than those of white alder, with more finely toothed margins.
+It rarely exceeds 40 feet and often remains shrubby, especially on harsh, exposed sites.

-Thinleaf alder tolerates cold, harsh mountain sites with short growing seasons and precipitation from 10-20 inches at its dry end to much higher in the Cascades.
-In western Washington mountains, it establishes readily on wet disturbed soils and eroding streambanks where its nitrogen-fixing roots stabilize soils and begin enrichment.
-It is fast-growing (20 feet in 20 years on good sites) and moderate-lived; watch for similar diseases as other alders.
+Thinleaf alder tolerates cold, harsh mountain sites with short growing seasons.
+It establishes readily on wet disturbed soils and eroding streambanks where its nitrogen-fixing roots stabilize soils and begin enrichment.
+Fast-growing (20 feet in 20 years on good sites) and moderate-lived.
 This species is primarily valuable for riparian and avalanche path restoration in mountain settings.

 Quick Facts